Should You Refinance Your Mortgage?

 Loan servicers also look if you have enough assets to live comfortably while paying your monthly mortgage loan.

-If you don’t, it’s likely that you’ll be denied.
+If you don't, it'll likely be you.

 Higher Debt-to-Income Ratio